naowalrahman/dotfiles/README.md

 I've started experimenting with dwm on a virtual machine, and once I fully switch to it I will upload my rice of that, but for now, this is my main configuration.

 ### Screenshots:

+Note: these screenshots aren't up to date.
+There are a few things that have changed since I've uploaded them, specifically the font (now Fira Code) and a fix to a mess-up in my terminal color scheme.

 ![sc1](setup-screenshots/sc1.png)
 ![sc2](setup-screenshots/sc2.png)
 ![sc3](setup-screenshots/sc3.png)